lucasfugisawa/kdb-playlists-gql/README.md

 ## Domain Overview & Core Entities

-This project implements a music playlist management system with the following core entities:
+This project implements a minimalist music playlist management system with the following core entities:

 ### User
 - Simple user model with ID and username